one-project-one-month/Node-Utility-Management-System/CONTRIBUTION_GUIDELINE.md

   email: z.email(),
   password: z.string().min(8, 'Password must be at least 8 characters long'),
   role: z
-    .enum(
-      [UserRole.Admin, UserRole.Staff, UserRole.Tenant],
-      "Role must be one of 'Admin', 'Staff', or 'Tenant'" )
+    .enum(UserRole, "Role must be one of 'Admin', 'Staff', or 'Tenant'") .default(UserRole.Tenant),
-    .default(UserRole.Tenant),
 });